 Gold Price Talking Points:

-Spot gold: Retail trader data shows 52.7% of traders are net-long with the ratio of traders long to short at 1.12 to 1.
-The number of traders net-long is 9.9% lower than yesterday and 26.2% lower from last week, while the number of traders net-short is 13.9% higher than yesterday and 90.9% higher from last week.
+Spot gold: Retail trader data shows 82.0% of traders are net-long with the ratio of traders long to short at 4.56 to 1.
+The percentage of traders net-long is now its highest since November 05 when it traded near 1230.99.
+The number of traders net-long is 8.6% higher than yesterday and 16.9% higher from last week, while the number of traders net-short is 11.4% lower than yesterday and 26.3% lower from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests spot gold prices may continue to fall.
-Yet traders are less net-long than yesterday and compared with last week.
-Recent changes in sentiment warn that the current spot gold price trend may soon reverse higher despite the fact traders remain net-long.
+Traders are further net-long than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger spot gold-bearish contrarian trading bias.

 FX TRADING RESOURCES

 Whether you are a new or experienced trader, DailyFX has multiple resources available to help you: an indicator for monitoring trader sentiment; quarterly trading forecasts; analytical and educational webinars held daily; trading guides to help you improve trading performance, and even one for those who are new to FX trading.

 — Written by Christopher Vecchio, CFA, Senior Currency Strategist